 Day 5: Merzouga desert tour

-We will start from Merzouga in the morning to explore the Erg Chebbi dunes, where you will be able to see and shoot spectacular landscapes.
+In fifth day of our Easter in Morocco we will start discovering Merzouga in the morning to explore the Erg Chebbi dunes, where you will be able to see and shoot spectacular landscapes.
 Along the route, we will pay a brief visit to the nomadic families who live in this remote location.
 A quick trip to the Mifiss mines.
 Continue to Khamlia, a community populated by black people from Mali, Senegal, and Mauritania, where you will be able to attend a Gnawa music event and where we will stop for lunch to sample Berber pizza (not included in the price).
 Before nightfall, ride a camel to the Berber tents, commonly known as “Haima,” where dinner will be served under the stars and traditional Berber music played with drums will be played.
 Dinner and an overnight stay at a deluxe tented camp.

 Day 6: Merzouga to Ouarzazate